fenago/ml-scikit-keras-tensorflow/labs/solution_18.md

         mailing campaign, and a positive reward for estimated revenue generated from this campaign.

-    Product delivery

-    :   Let the agent control a fleet of delivery trucks, deciding what they should pick up at the depots, where they should go, what they should drop off, and so on.
+    Product delivery: Let the agent control a fleet of delivery trucks, deciding what they should pick up at the depots, where they should go, what they should drop off, and so on.
 It will get positive rewards for each product delivered on time, and negative rewards for